 Making Software Last Forever

-How many of us have bought a new home and moved because our prior home was not quite meeting our needs?
+How many of us have bought a new home because our prior home was not quite meeting our needs?
 Maybe we needed an extra bedroom, or wanted a bigger backyard?
 Now, as a thought experiment, assume you couldn't sell your existing home.
 If you bought a new home, you'd have to "retire" or "decommission" your prior home (and your investment in it).
 Does that change your thinking?

 Further, imagine you had a team of five people maintaining your prior home, improving it, and keeping it updated, for the last ten years.
-You'd have a cumulative investment of 50 person/years in your existing home (5 people x 10 years) on top of the initial investment.
+You'd have a cumulative investment of 50 person/years in your existing home (5 people x 10 years) just in maintenance, on top of the initial investment.
 If each person was paid the equivalent of a software developer (we'll use $200k to include benefits, office space, leadership, etc.) you'd have an investment just in labor of $10 million dollars (50 person/years x $200,000).
 Would you walk away from that investment?

 Joel Spolsky (of Fog Creek Software and Stack Overflow) describes system re-writes in "Things You Should Never Do, Part I" as “the single worst strategic mistake that any software company can make.”

-Continuing our construction analogy, recent price increases for construction materials like lumber, drywall, and wiring (and frankly everything else) should, according to Economics 101, cause us to treat our current homes more dearly.
+Continuing our home analogy, recent price increases for construction materials like lumber, drywall, and wiring (and frankly everything else) should, according to Economics 101, cause us to treat our current homes more dearly.
 Similarly, price increases for quality software engineers should force companies to treat existing software more dearly.

 Why can't software last forever?
 It's not made of wood, concrete, or steel.
-It doesn't rot, weather, or rust.
+It doesn't "wear out", rot, weather, or rust.
 A working algorithm is a working algorithm.
-Technology doesn’t need to be beautiful, or to impress other people, to be effective.
+Technology doesn’t need to be beautiful, or impress other people, to be effective.
 Aren't technologists ultimately in the business of producing cost effective technology?

 The World's Oldest Software Systems